|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 22: Fly to Bangkok

 This morning, we will have time to explore on our own before we fly to Bangkok.
 With over 300 temples, set against a backdrop of rolling green hills, Chiang Mai is a visually striking city.
+The old city of Chiang Mai is a neat square bounded by moats and partial walls.

 Day 23: Bangkok - Grand Palace, Reclining Buddha, Canal Journey